threenine/api-template/docs/docs/start/getting-started.md

 ### Installation

-To install the API Template Pack you can simply do so by opening a terminal window and executing the following dotnet command line
+To install the API Template Pack you can simply do so by opening a terminal window and executing the following [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new-install) command line.

 ```shell